mlund/faunus/docs/_docs/moves.md

 `dir=[1,1,1]`  | Directions to translate
 `dprot`        | Rotational displacement (radians) `dp`           | Translational displacement
-`spread`       | If false, stops cluster-growth after one layer around centered molecule.
-Untested!
-`satellites`   | Subset of `molecules` that cannot be cluster centers
+`spread`       | If false, stops cluster-growth after one layer around centered molecule (experimental) `satellites`   | Subset of `molecules` that cannot be cluster centers

 This will attempt to rotate and translate clusters of molecular `molecules` defined by a distance `threshold`